 But problem employees cost companies time and money in poor job performance and decreased productivity.
-To pick up the slack, other employees have to come to the rescue — and too often, their work, morale and productivity also suffer.
+To pick up the slack, other employees must come to the rescue — and too often, their work, morale and productivity also suffer.

 There's only so much a manager can do.
 If trying to pinpoint and fix the problems through training and counseling doesn't change anything, you may have to cut problem employees loose before they bring down an entire team or department.
 But how?
 Even the most experienced and well-prepared managers can make mistakes when terminating problem employees.